Robert Sarnoff: Personal life

 Sarnoff married Esme O'Brien and had a daughter Rosita before divorcing in 1949.
 That year he married Felicia Schiff Warburg and had two more daughters, Serena and Claudia, before divorcing in 1969.
-In 1970, Felicia remarried to Franklin D. Roosevelt Jr. Robert became known for a series of brief relationships with various recording stars he met through RCA's various record labels.
-He remarried in 1974 to singer Anna Moffo.
+In 1970, Felicia remarried to Franklin D. Roosevelt Jr. Robert became known for a series of brief relationships with various recording stars he met through RCA Records.
+In 1974, He married operatic soprano Anna Moffo.

 Sarnoff was a member of the boards of the New York Stock Exchange and a member of the New York Friars Club.

+In popular culture

+Sarnoff was portrayed by Peter Grosz as NBC president in Doug Wright's 2022 play Good Night, Oscar about an episode of NBC's The Tonight Show with Jack Paar featuring Oscar Levant as a guest on the show.